Setup

 Storage

 Here you can choose where uploaded files shall be stored.
-Use the option to always store image files to the local storage, if you want to use encryption for cloudstorage, but require hotlink support.
+If you select cloud storage, you have the option to always store image files to the local storage.
+That way you can use encryption for cloudstorage, but also have hotlink support.

 Local Storage